-Very is a remote-first company.
+Very is a remote-only company.
 Our team is spread across the country, and so are our clients — which means everyone spends a good part of their days on conference calls or pair-programming sessions.

 Proper etiquette keeps us sane.
 We all use headsets or external microphones, but we’re also big advocates of the mute button — because background noise can be incredibly noisy.
 For push-to-talk or push-to-mute functionality, most of us prefer to use Shush.

 Shush is an amazing tool for our team, but it doesn’t come with a crystal ball, and it doesn’t work on toddlers.
 If you’ve ever been on the phone when your kid throws a(nother) tantrum, you know that it’s impossible to predict exactly when you’ll need to mute.
 Most of the time, you just can’t hit that button fast enough.

 The mute-worthy cross that I bear is my dog, Darcy.
 She hates anyone who walks near our house — which is great because I don’t need an alarm system.
 But it’s also not great because I need to hear and be heard on my calls.
 Recently, during one of her spirited sessions, I thought, There has to be a better way.
 (Spoiler alert: there was.)